bit-bcilab/SiamDCA/README.md

 There are 3 demo modes in total:

-(1)Path of the image sequence, like `F://DataBase/Benchmark/Basketball/img/` or
+1) Path of the image sequence, like `F://DataBase/Benchmark/Basketball/img/` or
 `/home/DataBase/VOT2018/ants1/`

-(2) Path of the video, whose format should end with '.mp4' or '.avi', like `./test_videos/bag.avi` or
+2) Path of the video, whose format should end with '.mp4' or '.avi', like `./test_videos/bag.avi` or
 `E://DataBase/MyVideos/202105151049.mp4`

-(3)If having a webcam,
+3) If having a webcam,
 input nothing, directly pressing the `ENTER` key on keyboard, to test the video stream from the webcam.

 When running and showing,